SarderLab/HistomicsTK_PodoSighter/README.rst

   $ python -m pip install -e .
   $ pip install girder-client

+**Running PodoSighter plugin**

+In order to run the PodoSighter plugin on your PAS-stained renal section, follow the following steps:

+1 - Upload your slide and the respective glomerulus annotation file (.xml) via the upload button on the top right corner of the screen

+2 - Open the slide in HistomicsUI

+3 - On the top right corner of the screen, select the analysis button, and from the drop down menu, select darshanagovind/histo19_feb2021>latest>PodoSighter_cnn or darshanagovind/histo19_feb2021>latest>PodoSighter_pix2pix, depending on which pipeline (CNN or pix2pix) you would like to use.

+4 - Once the plugin has been selected, a user input section is displayed on the left.

+    *PodoSighter_CNN*
+    * Data Folder - Select the folder containing the slide and xml annotations
+    * Input Image
+    * Input Annotation File -
+    * Input_image
+    * Input_image
+    * Input_image
+    * Input_image
+    * Input_image

 - **As a image-processing task library for HistomicsUI and the Digital Slide Archive**: This allows end users to apply containerized analysis modules/pipelines over the web.
 See the `Digital Slide Archive`_ for installation instructions.